 There is a tremendous amount of information about going green on the news, television shows, and coming from corporate America.
 So how do you decide if “green” is right for you?
 Simple, do you like to save money, want to do less to maintain your home, want to use fewer resources to achieve the same goals?
 If you answered yes, then you are ready to go green.
 There are simple things that you can do to get started.
-Here are some no / low-cost steps to get you on your way.
+Here are 10 steps to help you “go green.”

 - Turn off the overhead lights and use lamps.
 Even better use LED or CFL bulbs.